Tiny-Earth/DemoSite/site/src/summative.md

 !!! tip ""

     #### Commit to Action: Equitable Summative Assessments

+    *Call to mind a course you are teaching, have taught, or are planning to teach.*

     What is one concrete action you can take to make the design of your summative assessments more equitable?